 5: Receive your will

 …by email or post.
-The will is checked by a will writer within 3 days.
+The will is checked by a solicitor within 2 working days.

 6: Update whenever you want